Euclid Quick Data Release (Q1) -- Characteristics and limitations of the spectroscopic measurements: Conclusions

 \section{Conclusions}

 We have presented the first data release (Q1) of the SPE PF results.
-If we properly combine the various quality indicators provided by the pipeline, we showed that we can reach a success rate above 80\% in the redshift range targeted for cosmology ($0.9<z<1.8$).
+We have shown that, if we properly combine the various quality indicators provided by the pipeline, we can reach a success rate above 80\% in the redshift range targeted for cosmology ($0.9<z<1.8$).
 The redshift precision (approximately $10^{-3}$) and accuracy (better than $3\times 10^{-5}$) are also excellent.
 This is encouraging for the future DR1 and the first cosmological results, but the completeness will still need to be assessed when EDS data will be available and all EWS sources down to $\HE=24$ instead of 22.5 will have been processed.

-As would be expected, the results are less good outside of this redshift range, since no strong spectral features are then observable within the NISP red-grism spectral range, and these data should be used with caution for non-cosmology science.
+As would be expected, the results are less good outside of this redshift range, since no strong spectral features are then observable within the NISP red-grism spectral range and these data should be used with caution for non-cosmology science.
 Future deep-field observations including the blue grism should dramatically improve \Euclid's performance in this regime.
 In addition, the sample of star candidates selected by SPE PF based on spectroscopy alone is 75\% pure.
-This is very promising for the study of cool stars (Banados et al., in prep.).
+This is very promising for the study of cool stars \citep{Banados}.

 Finally, the current results are only a first step and we can expect major improvements in the future.
-The PF-SIR products injected into SPE PF still contain important artefacts \citep{Q1-TP006}, which will be corrected in the next versions of the pipeline.
+The SIR PF products injected into the SPE PF still contain important artefacts \citep{Q1-TP006}, which will be corrected in the next versions of the pipeline.
 This should dramatically reduce the fraction of spurious redshifts and enable us to use less stringent selection criteria, increasing the size of the high-reliability samples.
 The SPE PF pipeline itself will also improve.
 Deep-learning approaches have been developed to estimate the redshift reliability and classify the spectra.
-We already trained and tested such algorithms on simulations and they outperformed the current algorithm.
-However, we will need future real EDS data to build a proper training set for the analysis of real EWS data.
-Finally, the selection of galaxies for cosmological analyses will also benefit from non-spectroscopic information (e.g., morphology or photometry), allowing us to obtain sufficiently pure and complete samples.
+We already trained as well as tested such algorithms on simulations and they outperformed the current algorithm.
+However, we shall need real future EDS data to build a proper training set for the analysis of real EWS data.
+Finally, the selection of galaxies for cosmological analyses will also benefit from non-spectroscopic information (e.g. morphology or photometry), allowing us to obtain sufficiently pure and complete samples.